balamanoharb/data-structures-in-ruby/README.md

 This is a naive implementation of datastructures and algorithms for learning and experimenting.

->Disclaimer : This is not intended for production usage.
+>Disclaimer : This project is meant to be used for experimental and learning purpose and not intended for production usage.

 ## DataStructures and Algorithms overview